dfinity/portal/docs/tutorials/02_create_your_first_app/adding-variables-and-methods.md

 ## Creating an actor

-Backend logic on the Internet Computer is implemented as canisters.
+Backend logic on the Internet Computer is implemented as  [canister smart contracts](https://internetcomputer.org/how-it-works/architecture-of-the-internet-computer/#canister-smart-contracts).
 In Motoko, canisters are represented as "Actors".

 :::note
 [Actor](https://en.wikipedia.org/wiki/Actor_model) is a computer science concept of a component that: